gitana/alpaca/site/docs/fields/date.md

 Here we also skip the <code>schema.format</code> method and specifically spell out that we'd like a <code>date</code>
 field control.
 The format is passed to the underlying DateTimePicker control directly via the <code>picker</code>
 option.

+In addition, the <code>manualEntry</code> option is set to false to prevent manual entry of date values into the text field.
+The picker is therefore required to enter the date.
 <div id="field2"> </div>
 {% raw %}
 <script type="text/javascript" id="field2-script">